Date Published 23 Nov 2021

+Don’t Be fooled some of the best Whitsunday Cruising is done in the sky.
 Seeing Hill Inlet and the outer Great Barrier Reef from an aerial view is incredible.
 I’ve done it twice because I loved it so much.
-There’s something about seeing the reef and the lagoons from above that is actually awe inspiring.
+There’s something about seeing the reef and the lagoons from above that is actually awe-inspiring.
 You’ll also fly over heart reef, which is one of Airlie Beach’s main tourism attractions.
 Plus, in whale season (July – October) you might even be lucky enough to catch them migrating or even breaching!

 HYDEAWAY BAY – ECO RESORT (pictured top)

 Located about 40 mins north of Airlie Beach is a little beachside town called Hydeaway Bay, and another 5 minutes north of that you’ll find yourself at the Eco Resort in Cape Gloucester overlooking the beautiful Gloucester Island.
 With little bar table huts on the grass by the beach, a pool, palm trees lining the beach, and a great spot to watch the sunset over the ocean, it’s definitely one to include in the itinerary.
 If you head right along the beach you’ll even find a leaning palm tree that’s sure of an insta-worthy post.

 In June/July it’s also a manta ray breeding ground so if you have access to a boat you can try your luck at going for a snorkel with them – it’s incredible.

 For all you hikers out there.
 I recommend doing this hike early in the morning so you beat the heat – especially if you’re visiting in the summer months.
 Pack your runners, a bottle of water and a camera, because the lookout at the top sits at a 378m elevation providing you with panoramic views over Airlie Beach, the beautiful blue of the Coral Sea and the stretch of Whitsunday Islands.